 In Zambia, for example, inadequate sewage treatment and sanitation has led to widespread eutrophication of water bodies near towns and cities.

-Water experts estimate that sewage treatment plants in many Zambian towns are handling just 20 percent of sewage collected and even that is not adequately treated.
+Water experts estimate that sewage treatment plants in many Zambian towns are handling just 20 percent of sewage collection and even that is not adequately treated.

 The remaining 80 percent is lost into storm drains because of leakages or blockages.

-In Zimbabwe, the Firle sewage works in Harare was designed to treat 72 000 cubic metres of waste water per day, but the plant now receives more than 100 000 cubic metres of wastewater a day.
+In Zimbabwe, the Firle sewage works in Harare was designed to treat 72 000 cubic meters of wastewater per day, but the plant now receives more than 100 000 cubic meters of sewage a day.
 The sewage effluent which is partially treated and nutrient-rich finds its way to Lake Chivero contributing to its eutrophication.

-In Tanzania, only seven out of more than 52 urban centres had some form of sewage system in the mid-1990s.
-These sewage systems provided only partial coverage, were aged and in need of rehabilitation, the water experts noted in the report.
+In Tanzania, only seven out of more than 52 urban centers had some form of a sewage system in the mid-1990s.
+These sewage systems provided just partial coverage, were aged and in need of rehabilitation, the water experts noted in the report.

 “As much as 80 percent of the urban population in Tanzania is not served by sewage and uses the traditional pit latrines,” the report indicates.

-The Mirongo river which drains into Lake Victoria, receives sewage from squatter settlements because of the breakdown of pumps and stabilisation ponds.
+The Morongo river which drains into Lake Victoria receives sewage from squatter settlements because of the breakdown of pumps and stabilization ponds.
 The river is said to have turned into an open sewer transporting tonnes of industrial and municipal waste into Lake Victoria every year.

 As a result, Lake Victoria is now heavily polluted with high levels of poisonous metals and substances which are affecting the lake’s ecology.

-Municipal sewage discharge untreated or partially treated into the ocean and marine pollution is now of major concern in coastal towns throughout the Sadc region.
+Municipal sewage discharge untreated or partially treated into the ocean and marine pollution is now of primary concern in coastal towns throughout the SADC region.

 Sewage from the central business district of Dar es Salaam and Tanga, water experts say, is discharged directly into the Indian Ocean without treatment.

-Water resources experts estimate that coastal urban areas in South Africa discharge more than 850 million litres of largely untreated wastewater into the sea.
+Water resources experts estimate that coastal urban areas in South Africa discharge more than 850 million liters of mostly untreated wastewater into the sea.

-In Angola, water experts noted, people fleeing the conflict in rural areas settled in coastal, urban areas resulting in overpopulation, overburdening of sanitation facilities and localised pollution.
+In Angola, water experts noted, people fleeing the conflict in rural areas settled in coastal, urban areas resulting in overpopulation, overburdening of sanitation facilities and localized pollution.

 The capital, Luanda was built for 500 000 people, but the population multiplied as the civil war intensified leading to a fierce growth of unplanned settlements.